 Kristie and Maya had been tasked with producing new lines of business in a completely new sector.
 They were also being looked at to build up some muscle memory around new, sustainable product innovation practices.
 As challenging as this feat was, success would mean big impact on the company and major value to ELLs and the rest of the educational system.

-After learning about the dual strategy and training benefits that our product innovation program provides, they engaged New Haircut to help them achieve their product transformation goals.
+After learning about the dual strategy and training benefits that our Product Sprint Program provides, they engaged New Haircut to help them achieve their cultural and digital transformation goals.

 We started by mapping out the expected goals of not only this project, but the overall product design process improvements the organization was hoping to achieve.
 They hoped to leverage the learning and outcomes from this project to drive their digital programs going forward.

 During framing, we were able to successfully map out and discover the current experience of ELL students, and then prioritize their biggest pain points.
 This provided clarity and additional context of the problems ELLs faced.
 And with a clear problem defined, we were ready to begin ideating and prototyping potential solutions.

 For prototyping, we deployed our Design Sprint facilitation services — an upgraded version of Google’s popular, rapid design thinking framework.
 We leveraged the insights that we gathered during problem framing to provide intel most traditional design sprints lack — often causing sprints to fail.

 We then provided process facilitation, product strategy, UX design, and visual styling to help the Rosetta Stone team move from business challenge to testable prototype.